 Give yourself permission to make mistakes and allow yourself to learn and grow from them.

 7. Be thankful for the simple things you have in your life

 It’s easy to forget to be thankful for the things you take for granted – your coffee, the ability to brush your teeth, eating, talking etc. Reflect, be more intentional each day to give thanks for the things you take for granted.

 8. Hug your loved ones

 Research shows that hugging heals and builds trust.
-Build stronger connections with the people you are grateful to have in your life by hugging them frequently. (when you’re greeting them or saying goodbye, and when they need to be uplifted)
+Build stronger connections with the people you are grateful to have in your life hugging them frequently. (when you’re greeting them or saying goode, and when they need to be uplifted)

 Write in a gratitude journal every day, even if you don’t feel like it.

 If you are open, you’ll see something positive even in the most horrific experiences.

 11. Listen attentively

 Listening is caring.
 Show that you are thankful for your interaction with others giving them your undivided attention.